tshepang/blog/content/God of War trilogy.md

 The last time I played any of the 3 games from the [God of War] trilogy was nearly 2 years ago, but the experience still lives vividly in my mind; they offered among the greatest gaming experiences I ever had.
-I haven\'t played any of the other 4 games in the series.
+I haven't played any of the other 4 games in the series.

 I have known about the first game for years, before playing it, and it was among the top of my wishlist.
 The appeal was simply the imagery of